Join the RHS today and support our charitable work

 Similar mites can be found on Sorbus and other Rosaceae trees, these are different species to that found on pear.

-Fortunately, although heavily infested trees may look unhealthy, the mite has little impact on the tree’s health or ability to produce fruit.
+Although heavily infested trees may look unhealthy, the mite has little impact on the tree’s health or ability to produce fruit.

 In light infestations infested leaves or shoots can be removed, this may stop the mite spreading all over the tree.
 Taking infested leaves off a heavily affected tree will do more harm to the plant than the mite.